Health and safety

 Communal singing involving those attending the marriage ceremony should continue to be avoided, because of the potential for aerosol production.

-There are different rules for receptions or other celebrations: see the industry guidance.
+There are different rules for music at receptions or other celebrations: see the reception guidance.

-Our guidance for places of worship contains guidance on faith specific practices, such as contact between different households or extended households, washing or ablution rituals and the use of devotional, communal or personal objects.
+Our guidance for the safe use of places of worship contains guidance on faith specific practices, such as contact between different households or extended households, washing or ablution rituals and the use of devotional, communal or personal objects.